Minimum System Requirements

 Note: This refers specifically to using https://my.acpdecisions.org on mobile devices using a web browser.
 For requirements on installing the companion mobile application directly on a device, please reference the "ACP Tools App" section of this document.

-We recommend playing ACP Decisions' Video Support tools through the ACP Tools App found on the Apple App Store.
+We recommend playing ACP Decisions' Video Support tools through the ACP Tools App found in the Apple App Store.
 If you use the ACP Decisions website on your mobile device, video playback works best on all iOS Devices, and Android devices running version 2.2 or later.
-If your device is running iOS 4 or higher, you will be able to play videos back from the ACP Decisions website.
+If your device is running iOS 12.0 or higher, you will be able to play videos back from the ACP Decisions website.

-If you can view videos on YouTube and other major video websites, you and your team should not have an issue viewing Videos on My ACP Decisions.
+If you can view videos on YouTube and other major video websites, you and your team should not have an issue viewing videos on My ACP Decisions.

 iOS & Android Application Support